GCAC-211 - Joint Degree Programs

 Process

-4. No less than 20%, and no more than 40% of the total credits required for the graduate program can be met by substitution of courses from the professional (MD or JD) program (i.e., double-counted).
-For example, if the graduate program is a 30-credit masters degree, no more than 12 credits from a JD or MD program can be double-counted towards the masters degree.
-It is expected that there also will be a designated amount of reciprocity with regard to double-counting of graduate course credits towards the professional (MD or JD) degree.
+- No less than 20%, and no more than 40% of the total credits required for the graduate program can be met by substitution of courses from the law or medical program (i.e., double-counted).
+For example, if the graduate program is a 30-credit masters degree, no more than 12 credits from a law or medical program can be double-counted towards the masters degree.
+It is expected that there also will be a designated amount of reciprocity with regard to double-counting of graduate course credits towards the law or medical degree.

 Forms